jalcock-training/azure-hybrid-landing-zone/docs/architecture/landing-zone-design.md

 - Policy assignments for configuration and monitoring
 - RBAC applied through Azure Resource Manager
 - Optional diagnostic forwarding to the shared Log Analytics workspace
+- Consistent enforcement of security baselines across cloud and on‑premises resources

 This ensures hybrid resources participate fully in the governance model.